 Sound House (everyone is working)

 Sound House (everyone is working) is a multidisciplinary durational performance conceived by theater/film artist Janie Geiser and composers John Eagle and Cassia Streb, and created in collaboration with an ensemble of designers and performers, including video designer Hsuan-Kuang Hsieh, lighting designer Chu-Hsuan Chang, and scene designer Vincent Richards.
-Currently in development, Sound House will be presented by Automata in collaboration with the Center for New Performance in Spring 2018, and at the LAX Festival in Los Angeles in Fall 2017.
+Currently in development, iterations of Sound House were presented by Automata in collaboration with the Center for New Performance in Spring 2018, and at the LAX Festival in Los Angeles in Fall 2017.

 Sound House centers on a series of tasks that shape the sound in the room.
 These tasks–performed by the ensemble manipulating objects, controllers, lights, walls, Bunraku-like puppets, live-feed video–emerge from our interest in the daily routines of the Minuteman Missile technicians, who work in hidden underground launch facilities operated by the US military since the 1960’s.

 Minutemen technicians maintain readiness at 450 nuclear missile silos, located beneath innocuous brick structures across the West.
 In these isolated underground facilities, they memorize instructions and practice launch procedures, filling extensive idle time playing games, reading, napping.
 Performers and puppets in Sound House are similarly occupied with practical work (rehearsing procedures, bricklaying, coding) and idle tasks.
 There is an inscrutable tension between these two realms of activity that moves us, and is critical to our investigation.